Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 ### Evaluate Results

-At the end of a benchmark you will see a summary like that
+At the end of a benchmark you will see a summary like

 ```
 Connections: